What is Topamax?

 Topamax can be taken with or without food.

 If you cannot swallow a Topamax Sprinkle Capsule can be swallowed whole.
-Or you may open the Topamax Sprinkle Capsule and sprinkle the medicine into a spoonful of applesauce or other soft food to make swallowing easier.
+Or you may open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
 Swallow right away without chewing.
 Do not save the mixture for later use.
 Discard the empty capsule.